MRRI Drone Program

 Sep

 Drones, also known as UAS (Unmanned Aircraft Systems), can access remote or hard-to-reach areas that may be difficult or impossible for humans to reach.
-This makes them uniquely for conducting tasks such as inspecting infrastructure, classifying land-use, or monitoring wildlife habitats with minimal disturbance.
+This makes them uniquely suited for conducting tasks such as inspecting infrastructure, classifying land-use, or monitoring wildlife habitats with minimal disturbance.
 The Meadowlands Research & Restoration Institute (MRRI) uses drones to conduct aerial surveys & monitor various sites throughout the Hackensack Estuary, outputting imagery with extremely high spatial resolution.

 1E Landfill – Brushfire Flight (3-18-2025)